brandonv98/bio/README.md

 > **Live Demo Found Here :** [Live Demo of Bio Page](https://brandonv98.github.io/bio/).
 - This site was built using [GitHub Pages](https://pages.github.com/).

-1) Open up your terminal and hange directories to the downloaded project file 'github_web_pages'
+1) Open up your terminal and change directories to the downloaded project file 'github_web_pages'

 2) If nothing shows up, stop your terminal (CMD + C) or on **Windows** (Control + C), then type `npm install`